 Department of Culture and Society

-Theology is anchored at the Department of Culture and Society, where the object of research and teaching is the interplay between culture and society in time and space:
+The History Programme is located at the Department of Culture and Society at Aarhus University, which is dedicated to the study of the interplay of culture and society in time and space:

-- From the traditional disciplines of the humanities and theology to applied social research
+• from the classical research fields of theology and the humanities to applied social research

-- From familiar Danish cultural forms to other - and very different – worlds
+• from familiar Danish forms of culture to other and very different worlds

-For a more detailed description of the department, please visit this website.
+For a more detailed description of the department, see this web page.

 The Faculty of Arts